KennethCNg/upcounsel/Spreadsheet/README.md

 ### Get Started

 1. Install dependencies by running `npm install` followed by `bundle install`
-2. PostgreSQL was my db of coice.Start your database by running `bundle exec rake db:setup`.
+2. PostgreSQL was my db of choice.
+Start your database by running `bundle exec rake db:setup`.
 3. Start your server by running `bundle exec rails server` and opening `localhost:3000` in your browser.
 4. Start webpack by running `webpack --watch`
 5. Run tests with `bundle exec rspec spec`. (please not some specs are not working properly; see issues portion below)